Dispelling the myths of travelling in India with kids

 Final Verdict on travelling to India with children

 So I suppose I would close with two comments.
 One is that the only danger we have found in India are falling coconuts – seriously, I have had two coconuts fall within twenty feet of me.
 Now that is a large miss, but if one did drop on my head, I don’t think I would fare too well.
 In many places, they have nets under them, in most places they don’t.
-So I won’t sit under a coconut tree, but that is a pretty easy danger to avoid and that is the only really danger I look out for here.
+So I won’t sit under a coconut tree, but that is a pretty easy danger to avoid and that is the only real danger I look out for here.

 And finally, I would say that “No, I am not crazy for taking my kids to India, but rather I am giving them the gift of a lifetime.”
 I am opening their eyes, showing them the world, breaking down stereotypes and giving them an experience that they will never forget.”
 I would recommend it to anyone.